philgoucou/MacroRF-1/docs/source/usage.rst

    [1] 495.2879

-And there we have it, our final forecasted value is 547.6148.
+And there we have it, our final forecasted value is 495.2879.
 If we want, we can also access the pre-ensembled forecasts:

 .. code-block:: r

    d <- 149629 * exp(model$pred.ensemble) - 149629
    d_df <- data.frame(d)

+   print(median(d))

+   [1] 510.0469

 Let's visualise the range of our pre-ensembled forecasts by plotting the distribution: